-- (a) The Trial Court has continuing, exclusive jurisdiction over a child support order it has issued for as long as the child is an enrolled member of the Tribe, or for as long the jurisdiction of the Kiowa Tribe remains the residence of the obligor, the individual obligee, or the child for whose benefit the support order is issued, or until each individual party has filed written consent with the Trial Court for a court of another state or tribe to modify the order and assume continuing, exclusive jurisdiction. - (b) The Trial Court shall recognize the continuing, exclusive jurisdiction of a court of another state or tribe that has issued a child support order consistent with Section 8-1 and 8-2 of this Code. - (c) A temporary support order issued ex parte or pending resolution of a jurisdictional conflict does not create continuing, exclusive jurisdiction in the issuing tribunal.
+- (a) The Trial Court has continuing, exclusive jurisdiction over a child support order it has issued for as long as the child is an enrolled member of the Tribe, or for as long the jurisdiction of the Kiowa Tribe remains the residence of the obligor, the individual obligee, or the child for whose benefit the support order is issued, or until each individual party has filed written consent with the Trial Court for a court of another state or tribe to modify the order and assume continuing, exclusive jurisdiction. - (b) The Trial Court shall recognize the continuing, exclusive jurisdiction of a court of another state or tribe that has issued a child support order consistent with Section 8-1 and 8-2 of this Code. - (c) A temporary support order issued ex parte or pending resolution of a jurisdictional conflict does not create continuing, exclusive jurisdiction in the issuing tribunal. - (d) Contempt. - (1) The Trial Court has continuing, exclusive jurisdiction over any order issued under this Code in order to ensure compliance with said order, including through punishment for contempt of court.

-(d) Contempt.